Easy Creamy Broccoli Salad with Bacon

-Crisp broccoli is tossed with bacon, dried cranberries, red onion and a zesty dressing made with mayonnaise, Dijon mustard and apple cider vinegar.
-Think of this as an updated broccoli salad recipe.
+Crisp raw broccoli is tossed with bacon, dried cranberries, red onion and a zesty dressing made with mayonnaise, Dijon mustard and apple cider vinegar.
+So simple and outrageously delicious!

 Don’t Throw Away Broccoli Stems